-- " Build a Car Emergency Preparedness Kit and store it in your vehicle. - " Secure valuables and always lock your car doors. - " Keep a spare key in a secure location and remember where it is.
+- Build an emergency kit and store it in your vehicle. - Secure valuables and always lock your car doors. - Keep a spare key in a secure location and remember where it is.

 Emergency Supplies Kits

 Everyone should have some basic supplies (a kit) on hand, ready to sustain them in an emergency.
 Prepare a large, fully stocked kit for home and smaller portable kits for your workplace, your car, and other places where you ordinarily spend time.
 For more information on emergency preparedness kits, visit www.emergency.vt.edu